aleixmarsa/story-canvas-cms/docs/docs/Content Management/Stories/edit-story.md

 - **Slug**
 - **Created by**

-Save changes by clicking  `Save draft` button in the header.
+Save changes by clicking  `Save Draft` button in the header.
 Or publish them by clicking `Publish Story Metadata`

 ---